CartoDB/carto-selfhosted/doc/buckets.md

 > :warning: Map thumbnails can be configured in two different ways: public (map thumbnails storage objects are public) or private (map thumbnails storage objects are private).
 In order to control it, change the value of `appConfigValues.workspaceThumbnailsPublic` (boolean).
 Depending on this, the bucket properties (public access) may be different.

-- Thumbnails and Import buckets require having the following CORS headers configuration:
+- CORS configuration: Thumbnails and Import buckets require having the following CORS headers.
   - Allowed origins: `*`
   - Allowed methods: `GET`, `PUT`, `POST`
   - Allowed headers (common): `Content-Type`, `Content-MD5`, `Content-Disposition`, `Cache-Control`
-    - GCS: `x-goog-content-length-range`, `x-goog-meta-filename`
+    - GCS (extra): `x-goog-content-length-range`, `x-goog-meta-filename`
-    - Azure: `Access-Control-Request-Headers`, `X-MS-Blob-Type`
+    - Azure (extra): `Access-Control-Request-Headers`, `X-MS-Blob-Type`
   - Max age: `3600`

 > CORS is configured at bucket level for GCS and S3, and at storage account level for Azure.